 How do I pay my fees?

-Tuition and residence fees can be paid through a bank in Canada or, by credit card online.
+For payments within Canada, tuition and residence fees can be paid through a bank in Canada or, by credit card online.
 Keep your stamped Fees Invoice receipt and any bank receipt as your proof of payment.
 If you use online or telephone banking, make a note of the confirmation number.
 Instructions on making payment within Canada are available.

 What if I’m paying from outside Canada?